 One negative in purchasing a puppy is that you are responsible for all the training.
 You can either do all of the training yourself, or enroll your puppy in a local obedience school.

 If you are looking for a family-friendly, loyal, and fun dog; look no further than the bernedoodle!

 Purchasing a bernedoodle will ensure you and your family a companion that will love every minute of human interaction with you, and we guarantee that you will love every minute with your bernedoodle as well!

-If you are ready to add a bernedoodle to your family, head over to Infinity Pups to view our available bernedoodle puppies.
+If you are ready to add a bernedoodle to your family, head over to Infinity Pups to view our available Standard Bernedoodle puppies or Mini Bernedoodle Puppies.
 All puppies listed with Infinity Pups are guaranteed not to be from puppy mills and they come with a 1-year health guarantee.